lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 The Static Context Header Compression (SCHC) specification describes header compression and fragmentation functionalities for LPWAN (Low Power Wide Area Networks) technologies.
-The Narrow Band Internet of Things (NBIoT) architecture may adapt SCHC to improve its capacities.
+The Narrow Band Internet of Things (NB-IoT) architecture may adapt SCHC to improve its capacities.

 This document describes the use of SCHC over the NB-IoT wireless access and provides elements for efficient parameterization.